 These are just some examples of the impacts of climate change.
-The National Climate Assessment provides data and information about current and future climaterelated risks for each region across the U.S., including the Northeast, Southeast, U.S. Caribbean, Midwest, Northern Great Plains, Southern Great Plains, Northwest, Southwest, Alaska, and Hawaii and the U.S.-affiliated Pacific Islands.
+The National Climate Assessment provides data and information about current and future climate-related risks for each region across the U.S., including the Northeast, 12 Southeast, 13 U.S. Caribbean, 14 Midwest, 15 Northern Great Plains, 16 Southern Great Plains, 17 Northwest, 18 Southwest, 19 Alaska, 20 and Hawaii and the U.S.-affiliated Pacific Islands.
+21 nfrastructure, the economy, health, food and water, biodiversity - virtually all aspects of our lives and environments will be affected by a changing climate.
+While each community faces different climate challenges, the need to respond is universal.